masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 At one time, developers wrote procedural JavaScript, meaning function-based JavaScript programming.
 But over time, JavaScript features and characteristics kept updating.
 Developers faced challenges in managing single-threaded architecture, blocking, and execution sequence issues when writing programs.
 They often had to write code in a cumbersome manner to control the sequence of function execution, to handle it beautifully.
 To overcome single-threaded issues, blocking issues, and synchronous programming problems, official JavaScript (ECMAScript) kept adding various features or characteristics at different times so that through multi-threaded, non-blocking, and asynchronous ways, many tasks could output simultaneously.
 This made web programming even smoother, more efficient, and developer-friendly.

 Since JavaScript is inherently a single-threaded, blocking, and synchronous programming language and in subsequent versions of ECMAScript, various updated features were added.
 Combining these with browser-dependent features and utilizing web APIs, developers can write multi-threaded, non-blocking, and asynchronous JavaScript code.
 In modern JavaScript, for handling asynchronous programming, in 2015, the ES6 standard introduced the concept of Promises objects, which allow for tracking asynchronous operations.
-Then in 2017, ECMA introduced the Async/Await concept, which works with Promises and helps handle asynchronous operations with even more proficiency, making it easier and more developer-friendly to write multi-threaded JavaScript code with better results.
+Then in 2017, ECMA introduced the Async/Await concept, which works with Promises and helps to handle asynchronous operations with even more proficiency, making it easier and more developer-friendly to write multi-threaded JavaScript code with better results.

 ## Before understanding Async/Await we should first need to understand the concept of the followings.
 More or less they are: